luontola/specsy/README.md

       }
     }

-A rule of thumb is that out of all sibling specs (i.e. child specs with the same parent) always *exactly one sibling spec is executed during a test run*.
+A rule of thumb is that out of all sibling specs (i.e. child specs with the same parent) always *exactly one sibling spec is executed during a test run*, and each test run has its own instance of the test class.
 So when the closure of a spec is executed and Specsy encounters a child spec declaration, it will selectively execute one of its child specs (right where it is declared) and skip the others.
-Then a fresh instance of the test class is created and executed, until all child specs have been executed.
+Then a fresh instance of the test class is created and a different code path is executed, until all child specs have been executed.

 ### Non-Isolated Execution Model